kyungjae-lee/engineers-notebook/projects/index.md

-1. **<a href="./bare-metal-task-scheduler">Bare-Metal Task Scheduler</a>**
+1. **<a href="./rtos-from-scratch">RTOS from Scratch</a>**

-   *Feb.
+   *Mar.
 2023 - Present*

-   A task scheduler built from scratch on bare-metal STM32F microcontroller (ARM Cortex M4) board
+   Developing a real‐time operating system from scratch without using libraries on STM32‐Discovery board

 2. **<a href="./7-segment-display-control-with-keypad">7-Segment Display Control with Keypad</a>**

    *Jan.
 2023 - Jan.
 2023*

-   An embedded C program to control 7-segment display with keypad and STM32F microcontroller board
+   Developed an embedded C program to control 7‐segment display with keypad and STM32‐Discovery board

 3. **<a href="./arm-assembly-vending-machine">ARM-Assembly Vending Machine</a>**